- What is a vehicle crossover / dropped kerb

 Once the vehicle crossover has been completed, we will visually inspect it to make sure the work has been carried out satisfactorily and to specification.

 To ensure the quality of work of the approved contractors, we also carry out lab sampling on approximately 10% of all works.

 |Cost||What this involves|

-A site suitability survey will be carried out for all applications, regardless of road classification, by the Local Highway Officer.
+A site survey will be carried out by the Local Highway Officer for applications that do not require planning permission*.
 The survey will decide if you are eligible for works to take place.